6 Hopeful Ways of Learning To Let Go of the Loss of a Child

 As we grappled with our sorrow, we learned how to live in the “new normal” of life without Nicole.
 It was in that journey that God gave me the passion for living Victoriously in grief and helping others to do the same.

 We were high desert dwellers in Southern California for most of our lives.
 I loved the stark beauty of the desert and felt at peace when I was able to be in its wide-open expanse.

 However, a few years ago, we felt the tug on our hearts to leave the familiar and move to the faraway land of Tennessee.
 We settled in a log house, surrounded by woods in Mt.
 Juliet, TN.

 It was hard to move away from all we had ever known.
-It was hard to leave the home where our memories were made and the place where Nicole’s earthly body now laid.
+It was hard to leave the home where our memories were made and the place where Nicole’s earthly body now lay.
 But God never calls us without a plan.

 The blessings of the move to Tennessee have been more than I could have asked or imagined.
-There is a different kind of beauty, a different kind of nature to wrap myself in, and a different kind of healing that continues in my soul.
+There is a different kind of beauty, a different kind of nature to wrap me in, and a different kind of healing that continues in my soul.
 Wildvictoriousheart.com

 You will have to navigate your grief in a way that brings healing to your heart.
 It is not your job to fix them; just love them.
 Letting go doesn’t mean you forget your sweet child; you honor their memory by living your life well